Burry/certish/docs/Development.md

 # 🛠 Development

 certish requires an environment with [Node.js](https://nodejs.org), and we recommend using [Yarn](https://yarnpkg.com/docs/install) to install npm dependencies and run development scripts.
+Once you have node, you'll want to install the [Now CLI](https://zeit.co/docs) with `npm i -g now`.

 ## npm Dependencies